-Dale also worked closely with Fender’s amplifier division and helped to push the boundaries of amp design, resulting in the production of the world’s first-ever 100-watt model.
+Dale also worked closely with Fender’s amplifier division and helped to push the boundaries of amp design.
+This collaboration resulted in the production of the world’s first-ever 100-watt model.

 10. Otis Rush

-Unlike most southpaw players Otis plays guitar with the string order reversed, i.e. he has the low E on the bottom.
+Unlike most southpaw players, Otis plays guitar with the string order reversed, i.e. he has the low E on the bottom.

 11. Tim Armstrong

-Tim Armstrong is most widely known as being the guitarist and vocalist for Rancid, one of the most successful punk bands of all time.
+Tim Armstrong is most widely known as the guitarist and vocalist for Rancid, one of the most successful punk bands of all time.

-Tim has his own signature left handed Gretsch guitars as well as a signature Fender acoustic dubbed The Hellcat.
+He has his own signature left handed Gretsch guitars as well as a signature Fender acoustic dubbed The Hellcat.

 12. Mikey Demus

 Mikey Demus is the guitar player in the Welsh band Skindred, who are widely acknowledged as being one of the best live acts in the world.

 13. Malina Moye

-Malina Moye is an American musician known for her fusion of a variety of different genres including rock, blues, funk, and soul.
+Malina Moye is an American left handed guitarist known for her fusion of a variety of different genres including rock, blues, funk, and soul.

-She is endorsed by Fender and is best known for rocking her custom seafoam green stratocaster.
+She is endorsed by Fender and is best known for rocking her custom seafoam green Stratocaster.